14-SBharti/Distance-Measurement/README.md

 # Distance-Measurement
-Used an ultrasonic sensor and nodeMCU for getting the time and distance from an obsatcle.
+Used an ultrasonic sensor and nodeMCU for getting the time and distance from an obstacle.